Fig77/Calculator-React/README.md

 ## Future Improvements

 * Definition for changing sign of INF.
-* Small history display on the side, showing the last few operation.
+* Small history display on the side, showing the last few operations.

 See the [open issues](https://github.com/Fig77/calculator-react/issues) for a list of proposed features (and known issues).